 As the months went by I tried to talk to my mother.
 I was happy, of sorts, where I was.
 I had a roof over my head and a job, so it wasn’t the end of the world.
 I was just independent a lot earlier than I had hoped to be.
 But I still wanted my family in my life.
 I saw my mother every few months and every time we had a lovely day and then she would start slagging off my Dad as I was about to head home.
 This became so draining.
 But I still persevered.
 After all, as everyone says, you only get one mum.

 I asked my mother, when I was about 18, if I could borrow the family photo albums.
 I wanted to make copies of my baby photos.
 She threw them at me, told me to keep them and told me that I wasn’t her child, so she didn’t need the albums.
 I still have them, 10 years later, in my loft.
 She never wanted them back.

 I used to get a lot of text message abuse from her, about my Dad, personal attacks on me – she’d regularly say that her friends had seen me out drinking and that I looked like a slag etc. She was always full of compliments!

-I chickened out, and sent her a text message saying that my Biological Dad and his wife, plus my Dad and his new partner, could be at our wedding.
+I chickened out, and sent her a text message saying that my biological dad and his wife, plus my Dad and his new partner, could be at our wedding.
 To this I received a barrage of abuse.
-The main jist of it was that I was ‘parading her ex’s in front of her’.
-To cut a long story short, just after we got engaged, my Mother decided she couldn’t come to our wedding.
+The main gist of it was that I was ‘parading her exes in front of her’.
+To cut a long story short, just after we got engaged, my mother decided she couldn’t come to our wedding.
 It was at this point that I decided to keep more distance between her and I, and I haven’t physically seen her since.
 5 years.